Why Emotions Matter in Virtual Events

 “I would rather entertain and hope that people learned something than educate people and hope they were entertained.” – Walt Disney

-When you hear the word, “digital events,” what is the first image or phrase that comes to mind?
+When you hear the word, “virtual events,” what is the first image or phrase that comes to mind?
 Technology, computer screens, conference call speakerphones, putting your phone on mute?
-Digital events often are discussed in the realm of technology, communications and business efficiency – after all, they are an exceptionally fast, efficient and cost-effective method for sharing information and training.
+Virtual events often are discussed in the realm of technology, communications and business efficiency – after all, they are an exceptionally fast, efficient and cost-effective method for sharing information and training.

 Here are a few key ideas for creating emotional impact at your next digital event:

 - Put customers in the right frame of mind: Setting the mood for a virtual event starts with the earliest planning stages.
 Deciding on a theme, choosing a date and sending invitations all are part of what should be a comprehensive strategy for promoting the digital event.
 Every communication you send via e-mail or social media needs to be part of a consistent “tone of voice” that appeals to your audience’s emotions as well as their intellect.
 Reinforce the overarching mission and purpose of the event, as well as the intricate details of the schedule and subject matter: focus on the “why” instead of merely the “what.”